liamelgie/takahiku/README.md

 Install [Takahiku](https://www.npmjs.com/package/takahiku) via npm by doing the following:

 ````
-npm i -g takahiku
+npm i -g takahiku --unsafe-perm=true
 ````

-Note: Takahiku is dependent on Puppeteer which will download a version of Chromium for your platform upon installation (~170Mb Mac, ~282Mb Linux, ~280Mb Win)
+Note: Takahiku is dependent on Puppeteer which will download a version of Chromium for your platform upon installation (~170Mb Mac, ~282Mb Linux, ~280Mb Win).
+Takahiku is also dependent on sqlite3 which can be installed via your package manager.

 Don't have node/npm installed?
 Get it [here](https://nodejs.org/en/)